JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 ![tibet monastery 2](assets/images/tibet_monastery2.jpeg)

-So, our magnificent temple is starting to appear in front of our eyes!.
-We already have some foundations ready.
+So, our magnificent temple foundations are starting to get built.
 Maybe some walls to?
-Let’s keep moving, since winter is coming. ❄️
+Let’s keep moving, winter is coming! ❄️

 ### Async + Threading